boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pivot-grid.md

 #### Gradient mode

-You can customize the background color of the pivot grid cells using the gradient-based conditional formatting.
+You can customize the background color of the pivot grid cells using the gradient-based advanced settings.
 This is the default mode.

 #### Based on field

 The configured value fields.
-The "Based on Field" option cannot be changed in the conditional formatting dialog.
+The "Based on Field" option cannot be changed in the advanced settings dialog.

 #### Summary type